Home

 PROFESSIONAL ACTIVITIES

-1972 - Owner of Jericho Rock Works, Ltd. an artisanal masonry contracting enterprise specializing in custom rock work and restorations
+1972 - Owner of Jericho Rock Works, Ltd. an artisanal masonry contracting enterprise specializing in custom masonry installation and restoration, in stone, marble and brick.

 1978-80 Restoration/adaptive re-use projects in Provence

 1982-87 Owner of Jericho World Imports.
-Imported architectural antiques into the United States from France, Spain and Ireland
+Imported architectural antiques into the United States from France, Spain and Irelan

-1988- Owner of Jericho World Images, a photo stock agency specializing in architectural images for research libraries, featuring topics in Spanish and Latin American Architectural History, as well as other world wide area collections.
-Collection sold to Inter-American Institute, 1995.
+1988-1995 Owner of Jericho World Images, a photo stock agency specializing in architectural images for research libraries, featuring topics in Spanish and Latin American Architectural History, as well as other world wide area collections.
+Collection acquired by Inter-American Institute, 1995.

-1995- Founder and Executive Director of the Inter-American Institute for Advanced Studies in Cultural History, an organization founded to promote and publish research on Ibero-American topics.
+1995- Founder and Executive Director of the Inter-American Institute for Advanced Studies in Cultural History, founded to promote and publish research on Ibero-American topics.

 PUBLICATIONS